Boba Fett: In The Clone Wars

 IGN reviewer Eric Goldman rated the first episode 8.2/10 and the second 8.8/10, stating "this was a very layered, exciting episode to end Season 2 on", though he did not appreciate Boba Fett's limited dialogue.
 Bryan Young, a writer for The Huffington Post and Examiner.com, also disliked Fett's responses at the end of the episode when confronting Mace Windu: "He says something incredibly whiny."
 Young does state, however, that "[o]verall, this pair of episodes was a satisfying conclusion to season two, which really upped the game in this series in terms of animation, storytelling, and suspense."
 GalacticBinder.com's reviewer Chris Smith wrote, "Lucasfilm delivers another exciting episode to finish off a tremendous second season."
 Adam Rosenberg writing in MTV Movies Blog discusses Boba Fett's return: "He's going to have to be put through a lot more hell before he embraces his inner badass.
 I'll say though... he's off to a mighty good start with the dual blasters he wears on his belt.
 Sure, they're almost the size of his thighs, but hey... he's still just a kid."

 In The Book of Boba Fett

 Boba Fett's character in the series has received mixed reviews, while Morrison's portrayal of Fett has been praised.
 Some have said that, without Morrison portraying Boba Fett, the series might have been a total disaster and that he is the only face that could have brought Fett back to life.
 Decider's Megan O'Keefe wrote, "Boba Fett is the least interesting character in The Book of Boba Fett."
-Rich Knight from Cinema Blend stated that he used to not like Fett, but became interested in his character as he was the only one in the series who "seems like an actual human being".
+Rich Knight from CinemaBlend stated that he used to not like Fett, but became interested in his character as he was the only one in the series who "seems like an actual human being".
 Chris Edwards of The Guardian said that Disney+ ruined one of the "coolest and most mysterious characters" in Star Wars.